Mani7795/Daily-AI-and-Software-Development-Commits/haystack-breakdown-week1/Day3/packages-and-learnings-day3.md

 ### 🧠 Key Takeaway

 Using Haystack’s `Agent` and tool abstraction, it’s possible to build a multi-step, LLM-powered assistant that can search the web, parse content, and return comprehensive, well-cited answers.

+### Things to Know
+AI

 ---